https://img1.wsimg.com/isteam/videos/uA41GmyyG8IMaxXdb

 I once heard from a publican, Glasgow Jimmy in, umm, errr Glasgow, Scotland (after a fair few pints of lager and more than enough (oufff) single-malts…

-"It’s possible to be in the right place at the right time, all the time,
+"It’s possible to be in the right place at the right time, all the time, as long as you…take the time"

 (See cartoon sketch)